 The Global Warming Solutions Act (GWSA), also known as Act 153, was passed by the Vermont State Legislature in September of 2020 to require the State to reduce greenhouse gas emissions by 80 percent of its 1990 levels by 2050.
 The GWSA also stood up the Vermont Climate Council (Council) and five subcommittees, including the Just Transitions Subcommittee.
-Through the GWSA, the Just Transitions Subcommittee is charged with ensuring that strategies to reduce greenhouse gas emissions and to build resilience to the effects of climate change benefit and support all residents of the State of Vermont fairly and equitably.

-The term "Just Transitions" is a way of framing for government and business action on climate change.
+Historically, the term "Just Transitions" is a way of framing for government and business action on climate change.
 Its work encompasses both public policies and business action to deal with the impacts of industry transition away from greenhouse gas emissions for jobs and livelihoods (the transition "out") and aims to generate the low or zero greenhouse gas emission jobs and livelihoods of a sustainable society (the transition "in").
+Through the GWSA, the Just Transitions Subcommittee is charged with ensuring that strategies to reduce greenhouse gasemissions and to build resilience to the effects of climate change benefit and support all residents of the State of Vermont fairly and equitably.